 The actual number will depend on the board itself.
 An average motherboard has about 4-8 SATA ports.
 Things such as motherboard size and chipset matter here.
 Currently, the number of SATA ports on motherboards ranges from 0 – 13.
 But again, a high number of SATA ports are only found in expensive and specialized boards

 If you want to install a hard or optical drive, you need a SATA port.
 Motherboards have a limited amount of SATA ports, but most of the time, 2-3 SATA ports are more than enough for an average user.

 However, specific scenarios may require you to have a lot of SATA ports.
 For instance, if you are building a NAS PC or a PC for archiving data, you could use as many SATA ports as possible.
 In such scenarios, asking how many SATA ports you have becomes essential.

 SATA is one of the two interfaces used for storage devices, the other being NVMe PCIe for SSDs.

 There are different versions of the SATA interface.
 The most current version is the SATA 3 with 6 Gbps or 750 MB/s transfer speed.

-What is SATA and SATA Ports?
+What are SATA and SATA Ports?

-There are three primary devices that use the SATA connection:
+Three primary devices use the SATA connection: